NickGeramanis/rl-algorithms/README.md

 ## Usage

-In order to test an algorithm you must create an instance of it with the appropriate arguments.
+In order to test an algorithm, you must create an instance of it with the appropriate arguments.

 For example: